Get $10 OFF when you sign up for our newsletter!

-Yes, you will need a valid prescription in order to place our order.
-You can either email us a copy of your prescription to email@example.com or you can enter your Doctor’s information at checkout.
+Yes, you will need a valid prescription in order to place your order.
+But if you don’t have it in hand, you can select our convenient “skip” function during checkout and either email us a copy of your prescription to firstname.lastname@example.org at a later time or enter your Doctor’s information at checkout.

 Federal Law states that prescriptions should be valid for a minimum of one year; in some states your prescription may be valid for two years.
 Your prescription starts from when your eye doctor sends you your prescription, not the date of your eye exam.

 The FDA (Federal Drug Administration) and FTC (Federal Trade Commission) have made it so that you have the right to get your prescription from your eye care professional and shop around for the best deal for you and so that you can make your own decisions as a consumer.
 That is based on the Fairness to Contact Lens Consumers Act which was passed by Congress in 2003.
 Part of that Act is the ‘Contact Lens Rule’ which enacted guidelines for contact sellers (PerfectlensWorld.com) to verify prescriptions presented by the consumer for the purchase of contact lenses.